trevligttrevande/guessing_game/readme.md

 When the correct integer is guessed the game will print out the number of tries it took and terminate.

-This version also returns every guess you made, including the guesses involving obcene phrases.
+This version also returns the three last guesses you made, including the guesses involving obcene phrases.